About the Sacrament of Baptism

 The Sacrament of Baptism is regularly celebrated and can be administered both during Mass or outside of Mass.

-For adults, the Sacrament of Baptism is normally given after a period of preparation, usually through RCIA.
-Visit our RCIA page if you are an adult looking to be baptized in the Catholic Faith.
+For adults, the Sacrament of Baptism is normally given after a period of preparation, usually through OCIA.
+Visit our OCIA page if you are an adult looking to be baptized in the Catholic Faith.

 If you would like to schedule a child or infant baptism, please contact Karen in the parish office.
 Parents are required to attend a baptism preparation class prior to scheduling a date for baptism.
 If a child is 8 years old or older, please contact Marie Thompson in Faith Formation.
 Additional classes for the child will be needed.